jhpyle/docassemble/_docs/documents.md

 ## <a name="filters"></a>Jinja2 filters

-[Jinja2] does not allow you to write every kind Python expression, the way that [Mako] does; there are limitations, such as not being able to refer to certain built-in names like `None`.
+[Jinja2] does not allow you to write every kind [Python expression], the way that [Mako] does; there are limitations, such as not being able to refer to certain built-in names like `None`.
 [Jinja2] allows you to do sophisticated things, however, but it encourages the use of